geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-04-14/meeting-transcript.md

 I might just close it.
 But yeah, just these things are useful for me to learn about the code base and are helping me understand.
-For example, I think for WebGPU, we might define, or for exporting models, might be a more useful way to define the buffers we want to export, just in terms of them being referenced by UOP and not being an input or output.
+For example, I think for WebGPU, we might define, or for exporting models, might be a more useful way to define the buffers we want to export, just in terms of them being referenced by UOp and not being an input or output.
 That might be a simpler definition than what we have now.
 So yeah, that's all I've got to say.